Tang-BioPhys/SM3-Motility/README.md

 This is the python algorithm which was used to analyze cell track data for the publication 'Enterobacter Sp.
 SM3 Exhibits Run-and-Tumble Motility'.
+Updated: February 21, 2024.

 DOI: 10.5281/zenodo.8066768